matt852/netconfig/docs/_build/html/_sources/readme.rst.txt

 License
 -------

-The project is licensed under the GPL v3.0 license.
+NetConfig is licensed under the GPL v3.0 license.
 You can download a copy of the license :download:`here <license.txt>`